 Details of the law on scientific research and testing involving animals, and guidance on applying for licences.

-In 2010, the coalition government made a commitment to work to reduce the use of animals in scientific research and the delivery plan has now been published.
+In 2010, the coalition government made a commitment to work to reduce the use of animals in scientific research and a delivery plan has been published.
 The plan shows how alternative methods can deliver fast, high-quality research that also boosts economic growth.
 We have now published a delivery report which describes the progress made on actions set out in the delivery plan.

 Animals (Scientific Procedures) Act 1986